 A classic working man's double bit handle.
 This thing is timeless and no-nonsense.
 It's 36 inches of air dried American Hickory.
-It's straight and slim and very comfortable in hand.
-It's been thinned to lessen the fatigue one might experience while swinging a heavier double bit.
+It's straight and very comfortable in hand.
 Each handle is hand picked by our axe swinging team to ensure its quality!

 The dimension of the eye is: 3" x 3/4"